Rabadash8820/UnityAssemblies/README.md

 The second `Reference` will overwrite the first for projects referencing Unity 2019.2+ assemblies.

-For assembly paths that change between Unity versions (e.g., `UnityEngineUIPath`), our short-hand properties adjust according to the provided (or parsed) `UnityVersion`, using code much like above, so you don't need to worry about conditionally setting the paths yourself.
+For assembly paths that change between Unity versions (e.g., `UnityEngineUIPath`), the short-hand properties adjust according to the provided (or parsed) `UnityVersion`, using code much like above, so you don't need to worry about conditionally setting the paths yourself.
 If a path is not applicable in a particular Unity version (such as `NunitPath` in Unity 2019.1 and below), then its MSBuild property will be undefined for that version (e.g., `$(NunitPath)` would be empty).